-The recent announcement by Education Secretary, Michael Gove, that state schools will be able to offer IGCSEs (International GCSEs) from September 2010 raises a couple of key questions: ‘what’s the difference between a GCSE and an IGCSE?’ and ‘why has the government given the green light to IGCSE qualifications in state maintained schools?’
+In 2010 the then Education Secretary, Michael Gove, announced that state schools will be able to offer IGCSEs (International GCSEs) from September 2010.
+This raised a couple of key questions:

 General Certificate of Secondary Education examinations (GCSEs) were introduced in 1986 and replaced the previous GCE ‘O’ Level and CSE systems by merging them together.
 Coursework became a new feature of assessment, one that teachers rightly regarded with scepticism.
 The recent introduction of controlled assessment for coursework attempts to overcome the issue of coursework authentication by making coursework supervision compulsory.